lucasdegau/3d-cards/README.md

 The next steps in this project are:
 - Add effect to "flip" the card 180° to show the content on the back.
-- Think about a different layout of the cards for a more dynamic effect.
+- Come up with a different card layout for a more dynamic effect.
 - Possible creation of more characters and adding them to the project.

 Thanks for your attention!😊